parasbaweja/skills-build-applications-w-copilot-agent-mode/docs/mona-high-school-fitness-tracker.md

 webencodings==0.5.1
 websocket-client==1.8.0

-All of the backend django app will be in monafit_tracker and do NOT create another app of any kind
+All of the backend django app will be in octofit_tracker and do NOT create another app of any kind

-Use a Python virtual environment and install all python dependencies from file monafit-tracker/backend/requirements.txt in this workspace
+Use a Python virtual environment and install all python dependencies from file octofit-tracker/backend/requirements.txt in this workspace

-The monafit-tracker/backend/requirements.txt already contains all Django requirements.
+The octofit-tracker/backend/requirements.txt already contains all Django requirements.
 Django, djongo, sqlparse

 Layout the directory structure with no redundant backend and frontend subdirectories